JohnathanOneal/CSC-125-03/README.md

 # CSC-125 Python Programming

+#### Semester: Fall 2025
+#### Credits: 3
+#### Course Schedule
+- **In-Person Sessions:** Mondays, 10:00 AM - 11:15 AM | Charlestown Campus, Building D, Room D102A
+- **Asynchronous Components:** Online coursework designed for mid-week completion will be distributed through BHCC Moodle
 #### Instructor: Johnathan Oneal
 #### Email: johnathan.oneal@bhcc.edu
-#### Office Hours: TODO
-#### Semester: FALL 2025

-#### Course Schedule
-- **In-Person Sessions:** Mondays, 10:00 AM - 11:15 AM | September 2, 2025 - December 18, 2025 | Charlestown Campus, Building D, Room D102A
-- **Asynchronous Components:** Online coursework designed for mid-week completion to supplement in-person instruction

 ---

 ## Course Description

-This is an introductory course designed for any student interested in learning computer programming concepts and hands on computational thinking, all in the context of the Python programming language.
-No prior experience in programming is necessary.
-Students will use their own problem solving abilities to implement programs in Python.
-This course will show the student how to create basic programming structures including decisions and loops.
-Further, students will explore unique Python data structures such as tuples and dictionaries.
+This is an introductory course designed for any student interested in learning computer programming concepts and hands-on computational thinking, all in the context of the Python programming language.
+No prior programming experience is necessary.
+Students will use their problem-solving abilities to implement programs in Python.
+This course will show students how to create basic programming structures including decisions and loops.
+Furthermore, students will explore unique Python data structures such as tuples and dictionaries.
 Students will also learn to perform basic debugging techniques.
-At the end of this course, the student will have learned enough concepts in computer science and programming to be able to write Python programs to solve problems on their own.
-This course will prepare the student to move on to the Advanced Python Programming course.
+At the end of this course, students will have learned enough computer science and programming concepts to write Python programs to solve problems on their own.
+This course will prepare students to move on to the Advanced Python Programming course.

 ## Learning Objectives